BCL-FOSS/netsumap/README.md

 - NETCONF/YANG configuration(s) generation based on pcap analysis results for wider integration with more complex systems.

 ### What's Inside?

-🐍 Python
+- 🐍 Python
-🧠 Machine Learning
+- 🧠 Machine Learning

 ### How would I use this?
-There are three ways you can use this:
+:
-👨🏽‍💻 traffic analysis tool for your network
+- 👨🏽‍💻 traffic analysis tool for your network
+- 🤖 network automation framework
-🤖 a platform to start automating network management functions 📱 self hosted network status monitoring solution complete with mobile app (Android only)
+- 📱 self hosted network status monitoring & management solution complete with mobile app (*currently in development)

 ### Getting Started